felangel/mason/.github/ISSUE_TEMPLATE/refactor.md

 **Description**

-Clearly describe what needs to be refactored any why.
+Clearly describe what needs to be refactored and why.
 Please provide links to related issues (bugs or upcoming features) in order to help prioritize.

 **Requirements**